Announcing the Algorithms Category

 Coming Up

-In the pipeline: a full graph algorithm explorer (BFS, DFS, Dijkstra, Bellman-Ford), an ACO-driven TSP solver, and a reinforcement learning demo where an agent learns to navigate a grid world.
+In the pipeline: a full graph algorithm explorer (BFS, DFS, Dijkstra, Bellman-Ford) so you can compare all four traversal strategies on the same graph, an ant-colony-optimisation (ACO) driven TSP solver that lays down and evaporates pheromone trails the way real ants do, and a reinforcement learning demo where an agent learns to navigate a grid world purely from trial-and-error reward signals, with a visible Q-table updating in real time.
 Watch this space.